asimkt/react-book-seats/README.md

+# React Bookmyseat App

+BookMySeats helps theatres, music shows, conference admins to setup a seat booking mechanism, it have 3 routes:
+### admin (/) route
+Where user can configure the props of our main component.
+Ideally this data would be coming from another service, I only added sane defaults and minimal validation.
+The actual flow as per the assignment starts at `/book` and `/checkout` route.

+### book (/book) route
+Where user will be able to book their seats.
+Business logics and validations are available here.
+There's a button to mock a realtime event also here.

+### checkout (/checkout) route
+After selecting seats, user can checkout and pay the amount before the configured timer runs out.

 # React | Typescript | Prettier | Lint-staged | Storybook | Atomic Design | ServiceWorker | React query | Tailwind